Hugius/FabiEngine3D/doc/WORLD_EDITOR.md

 ## 8. Sounds

 - You can place/edit/delete sounds in the world.
-- The sounds you place are in 3D space.
 - If a terrain is selected, you can place the sound on top of the terrain with your mouse.
 - If no terrain is selected, you must specify the position of the model.